 If any Queen of Angels employees were to defy this law, they could have faced unlimited fines and damages.
 This would have violated their First Amendment rights to speak freely and exercise religion, so Christie filed a lawsuit in February 2023.

-In September 2023, the city of Jacksonville agreed in a settlement that Queen of Angels is an exempt religious organization under city law and Title VII.
+In September 2023, the city of Jacksonville agreed in a proposed settlement that Queen of Angels is an exempt religious organization under city law and Title VII.
 This means the bookstore is free to operate according to its beliefs and explain its faith to customers without punishment from Jacksonville officials.

 - February 9, 2023: Queen of Angels sent a letter to the city of Jacksonville explaining its religious beliefs, pronoun policy, and desire to explain its beliefs on its website.
 The store asked the city to disavow enforcement of the law but did not receive a response.